kubevirt/kubevirt/docs/replica-sets.md

 ## Overview

-In order to allow scaling up or down similar VMs, add a way to specify `VirtualMachineInstance` templates and the amount of replicas required, to let the runtime create these `VirtualMachineInstance`s.
+In order to allow scaling up or down similar VMIs, add a way to specify `VirtualMachineInstance` templates and the amount of replicas required, to let the runtime create these `VirtualMachineInstance`s.

 ## Use-cases

-### Ephemeral VMs
+### Ephemeral VMIs

-Scaling ephemeral VMs which only have read-only mounts, or work with a backing store, to keep temporary data, which can be deleted after the VM gets undefined.
+Scaling ephemeral VMIs which only have read-only mounts, or work with a backing store, to keep temporary data, which can be deleted after the VMI gets undefined.

 ## Implementation